awsdocs/amazon-s3-userguide/doc_source/storage_lens_basics_metrics_recommendations.md

 S3 Storage Lens recommendations come in the following forms:
 + **Suggestions**

   *Suggestions* alert you to trends within your storage usage and activity that might indicate a storage cost optimization opportunity or data protection best practice\.
-You can use the suggested topics in the *Amazon S3 Developer Guide* and the S3 Storage Lens dashboard to drill down for more details about the specific Regions, buckets, or prefixes to further assist you\.
+You can use the suggested topics in the *Amazon S3 User Guide* and the S3 Storage Lens dashboard to drill down for more details about the specific Regions, buckets, or prefixes to further assist you\.
 + **Call\-outs**

   Call\-outs are recommendations that alert you to interesting anomalies within your storage usage and activity over a period that might need further attention or monitoring\.